Share Price:

 Our contribution to the SDGs

 We are committed to reducing the environmental impact of raw materials in our products through independent third-party certification to sustainability standards.
-As part of our new Responsibility strategy, we set a new target of 100% of key raw materials in our products to be certified and traceable by FY2029/30.
-This includes the following key raw materials: cotton, nylon, polyester, viscose, wool, leather and feather and down (see ‘Progress against targets’ table on page [51] of our Annual Report 2022/23 for details of our FY 2022/23 progress).
+As part of our Responsibility strategy, we have a target for 100% of key raw materials in our products to be certified and traceable by FY 2029/30.
+This includes the following key raw materials: cotton, synthetics, viscose, wool, leather and feather and down (see page 30 of our Annual Report 2023/24 for details of our FY 2023/24 progress).

 UN SDG targets